simonnagel/VRED-blendVariantSets/readme.md

 # VRED-blendVariantSets
-## Use this script to enable blend between Variant Sets
+## Use this script to enable blending between Variant Sets

 - Paste the file VRED-blendVariantSets.py to your VRED Script Editor
 - Press Run